-Maxspeed units are in steps/s.
-Acceleration units are in steps/s2.
+NOTE: Maxspeed units are in steps/sec.
+Acceleration units are in steps/sec2.

 Example 1 - Absolute Move of One Servo Motor

 This example shows a servo motor moving 100,000 steps from its home position.
 The monitor servo_1:stopped instruction causes the MultiPro's program to remain in this step until the motor completes the move.